Trump’s age, health woes raise his risk for COVID-19 illness

 NEXT STEPS

-There’s no need yet for tests such as X-rays, but doctors likely will check him often for any difficulty breathing, coughing or other symptoms, Banach said.
+Doctors likely will check Trump often for any difficulty breathing, coughing or other symptoms, Banach said.

-No drugs are known to help for people with no or very mild symptoms; remdesivir and steroids have shown benefit for certain moderately and severely ill patients.
+No drugs are known to help for people with no or very mild symptoms.
+Remdesivir and steroids have shown benefit for certain moderately and severely ill patients.

-Nevertheless, Dr. David Boulware, a University of Minnesota infectious disease specialist who has led studies of some coronavirus treatments, speculated that Trump’s doctors might try promising therapies being tested in studies now, such as antibody drugs or convalescent plasma — blood from COVID-19 survivors.
+Trump was given an experimental antibody drug that’s currently in late-stage studies from Regeneron Pharmaceuticals Inc.

-“More than likely, he’s going to get treated upfront,” Boulware said.
-“They’re not going to just sit around and watch to see if he gets sick.”
+Antibodies are proteins the body makes when an infection occurs.
+They attach to a virus and help it be eliminated.
+The Regeneron drug is made with purified versions of two such antibodies.

 RISK TO OTHERS